Skip to content

 Deploy Calculator Frontend to AWS Amplify

-Check your calculator app into a GitHub repo.
+First, check your calculator app into a GitHub repo.

-Deploy the app using AWS Amplify:
+Then, deploy the app using AWS Amplify:

 • Connect to AWS Console (https://console.aws.amazon.com).